This article may contain links from our affiliate partners. Please read how we make money!

 Breakfast Smoothie Recipes

-If you need some high protein breakfast options, check out our list of protein shake recipes!
+If you need some high protein breakfast options, check out my list of protein shake recipes!

 Smoothies are an excellent choice for keto diets when you have the right ingredients.
 A perfect example is this recipe here, which is a satisfying strawberry smoothie that has only six grams of net carbs and 149 calories.